-Successful DevOps teams rely on Continuous Integration to keep the master branch clean.
-Continuous Integration(CI)is the automation process of building and testing of code each time someone on your team commits changes to version control.
-This is a significant part of the build pipeline because Continuous Integration unites developers to code within the master copy, hence merging the data effectively for DevOps testing and deployment.
+DevOps teams employ Continuous Integration (CI) to overcome these challenges.
+Successful DevOps teams rely on Continuous Integration to keep the main branch clean.
+Continuous Integration(CI)is the automation process involving building and testing code each time someone on your team commits changes to version control.
+This is a significant part of the build pipeline because Continuous Integration unites developers to code within the master copy, effectively merging the data for DevOps testing and deployment.

 Coding, Scripting & Cloud Fundamentals

+DevOps teams rely heavily on cloud infrastructure for several reasons.
 Your DevOps team cannot maintain an accelerated development cycle without the assistance of cloud.
 That’s because the cloud:

-- provides a centralized platform for DevOps testing, deployment and code release
+- Provides a centralized platform for DevOps testing, deployment, and code release

-- supports DevOps automation by offering security, cost-efficiency and CI/CD tools
+- Supports DevOps automation by offering security, cost-efficiency and CI/CD tools